MicrosoftDocs/dynamics-365-customer-engagement/ce/linkedin/faqs-linkedin.md

 The error is from the LinkedIn Sales Navigator application.
 Contact the [LinkedIn Sales Navigator](https://www.linkedin.com/help/sales-navigator/answer/a107028) support to resolve the issue.

 <a name="unable-log-in-to-linkedin-control"> </a>
-**I'm unable to sign in to LinkedIn control in Safari browser.**
+**Why am I unable to sign in to LinkedIn control in Safari browser?**

 **Answer**
 Dynamics 365 doesn't own the sign-in of users in to Display Widget.
 Contact the [LinkedIn Sales Navigator](https://www.linkedin.com/help/sales-navigator/answer/a107028) support to resolve the issue.

 <a name="incorrect-owner-name-displayed"> </a>
-**When I create contact in LinkedIn Sales Navigator, incorrect name is displayed under the owner of the record instead of my name.**
+**Why an incorrect name is displayed under the owner of the record instead of my name when I create contact in LinkedIn Sales Navigator?**

 **Answer**